ldn-softdev/jtc/README.md

 for the detailed explanation of the subscripts, search lexemes and directives.

 ### 6. Debugability / JSON validation
-`jtc` is extensively debuggable: the more times option `-d` is passed the more debugs will be produced (currently debug depth may go as deep as 7: `-ddddddd`).
+`jtc` is extensively debuggable: the more times option `-d` is passed the more debugs will be produced.
 Enabling too many debugs might be overwhelming, though one specific case many would find extremely useful - when validating a failing JSON:
 ```bash
 bash $ <addressbook-sample.json jtc
 jtc json exception: expected_json_value
 ```
 If JSON is big, it's desirable to locate the parsing failure point.
-Specifying just one `-d` let easily spotting the parsing failure point and its locus:
+Passing just one `-d` let easily spotting the parsing failure point and its locus:
 ```bash
 bash $ <addressbook-sample.json jtc -d